labsticc-p4s/SecurityFederationModelsValidation/README.md

     - *messagingSecurityRule1* : This rule is attached to the correspondence AssociationCommunicationPathCorrespondence.
 Defines the security constraints that the correspondences must to verify.

 - **Virtual Models and Flexo Concept Instances**: *instancesMessagingService1*
-  - Description: Components used for executing and testing the security rule implementation as behaviors in the context of iTrust.
+  - Description: Components used for executing and testing the security rule implementation as behaviors in the context of Messaging Service.

 ## Prerequisites